Harshitha342/Harshitha342/README.md

-# Hi there! 👋 I'm Harshitha!
+# 🚀 Welcome to Harshitha's Galaxy of Code! 🌌

 ## About Me
-👩‍🎓 I'm a passionate Computer Science Engineering student at Aditya Engineering College.
+👩‍🎓 Navigating through the boundless universe of Computer Science & Engineering.
 🌟 Currently diving into the world of C programming at TechnicalHub.

+## My Skills
+- C Programming
+- Data Structures and Algorithms
+- Problem Solving

 ## My Interests
 🖥 I'm enthusiastic about coding and exploring different programming languages.